-Incidentally, the above table is an example of how you can provide some colorful, visually-appealing content for your site's visitors while also improving the SEO.
-It's the type of item that's typically included as a graphic element, which would limit its SEO potential compared to including the same information as textual content.
+Incidentally, the above table is comprised of text on colored backgrounds, demonstrating one simple method of how you can provide useful, visually-appealing content for your site's visitors while also improving the SEO.
+It's the type of item that's typically included as a graphic element, which would limit its SEO potential compared to this example of including the same information as SEO-friendly textual content.

 "Search Engine Optimization" vs. "Website Optimization"